 The RunWorkerCompleted event fires after the long process is complete.
 You can see that the first thing we do is check to see if an error occurred.
 If not, then we'll go ahead and populate the output box with the result of our method.
-(We'll take a deeper look at error handling in just a bit.)
 The e.Result here is actually the same e.Result from the DoWork event.
-In our case, the DoSlowProcess returns an integer that we populate into the output box.
+In our case, the DoSlowProcess returns an integer that we populate in the output.
 In addition, you can see that we are enabling and disabling the buttons as appropriate.